jamiekowalski/foldingtext-extra/wikilink.ftplugin/README.md

 ## To Install

 Download the [ZIP of this repository](https://github.com/jamiekowalski/foldingtext-extra/archive/master.zip) and move the `wikilink.ftplugin` to your FoldingText plug-ins folder (open this from FoldingText by choosing File > Open Application Folder).
+Restart FoldingText.

 This extension will most likely fail to run at first because of the Gate Keeper security system.
 You can circumvent this by right-clicking on the .app, selecting “Open”; when prompted, allow the app to open.
 The extension should now work.